snairdesai/snairdesai.github.io/_pages/about.md

 Check out my latest working papers from the Facebook and Instagram Election Studies project:

-1. [The Effects of Political Advertising on Facebook and Instagram before the 2020 US Election][The Effects of Political Advertising on Facebook and Instagram before the 2020 US Election]
+1. [The Effects of Political Advertising on Facebook and Instagram][The Effects of Political Advertising on Facebook and Instagram]

 2. [The Effect of Deactivating Facebook and Instagram on Users' Emotional State][The Effect of Deactivating Facebook and Instagram on Users' Emotional State]